ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/getstarted.md

 ## Get started

+For the impatient, bellow is a complete example.

+First the ReactiveMongo dependencies must be configured. {% include sbt-dependency.md %}

-For the impatient, bellow is a complete example, from connection to operations on a collection.
+Then the following code, from connection to operations on a collection, can be used in your project.

 {% highlight scala %}
 import scala.concurrent.{ ExecutionContext, Future }